Harshita27/DBLPGraph/README.md

 <h2>Front end to the graph database</h2>
 The repository https://github.com/Harshita27/AuthorGeneologyUI contains the frontend web app to connect to the ec2 instance and fires up sample queries on the DBLP graph created.
+This repository lists some example queries that you can run.

 <h2>How to run the application</h2>